nielsenjared/nielsenjared.github.io/content/blog/probability-theory/index.md

 ---
-title: Mathematics TODO
+title: "How To Be Superhuman: Notes on Learning Probability Theory"
-description: TODO
+description: If you want superhuman abilities, you can learn how to calculate probabilities.
+We're not good at it and you will use this skill every day.
-date: TODO
+date: 2023-05-12
-keywords: ['']
+keywords: ['probability theory']
 ---

 ![ TODO ](./jarednielsen-TODO.png)